SRCF/docs/content/tutorials/shell-and-files/terminal-guide.md

 ## Basic commands

-After sucessfully loging in you will see a few lines of text welcoming you to the system and telling you any recent news, followed by a *command prompt*:
+After successfully logging in, you will see a few lines of text welcoming you to the system and telling you any recent news, followed by a *command prompt*: